 We spent a large chunk of our three-week-long Southeast Asia honeymoon in Thailand.
 After a quick trip to Vietnam and Cambodia, we slowed down to explore Thailand for about 10 days.
 That’s why we wanted to share this ultimate Thailand honeymoon guide to help you have the best trip!

 So How Do You Plan the Perfect Thailand Honeymoon Itinerary?

 We’re here to show you everything you need to know to have an amazing honeymoon in Thailand.
-From where to stay, itinerary ideas, prices, what to expect, and more, let’s plan the perfect getaway to Thailand!
+From where to stay, most romantic things to do, places to visit in Thailand for your honeymoon, prices, what to expect, and more; let’s plan the perfect getaway!

 Perfect Thailand Honeymoon Itinerary

 If you’re coming from the US, expect to take a couple of days to get there, thanks to losing a day in transit.
 As it is your honeymoon, I would always recommend going in business class if you can, especially if you’ve got the status or miles to use!

 You’ll probably be landing in Bangkok, as that is the largest city with the biggest airport.
 So to start this Thailand honeymoon guide, I recommend that you spend a day or two getting acquainted with this city!

 Stay in the Sukhumvit Area, as it is further away from the backpackers, close to ferry transportation, making visiting the temples easier, and it is near great restaurants, bars, and even a few markets!